 As we’re starting a new school year, this is a good time to set your family up for healthy success.
-Four years ago, we launched the Power Your Lunchbox Promise to encourage families to start the new school year off by making the promise to eat a healthier lunch.
+In 2014, we launched Power Your Lunchbox to encourage families to start the new school year off on the right food.
 We launched PowerYourLunchbox.com as a hub of healthy ideas to help busy families with lunchbox-packing woes.

 To help you pack a better lunchbox, we asked fellow parents through our social media channels to share their best lunchbox-packing strategies, tips and hacks.
 Whether you’re a lunchbox newbie or packing pro, there’s sure to be something on the list that is helpful for you!

 - Pack the night before, especially when it’s leftovers from dinner.
 Pre-cut things so they are easy to grab (cheese cubes, grapes, roasted veggie chunks).
 It also helps to make a big batch of something like hummus or ranch and throw it in mini containers for easy grabbing. – @hungrylittles

 - I love to use fresh fruits and veggies cut into shapes.
 To inspired those picky eaters to try new flavors! – Adriana Martin

 - Make a plan – when doing your meal planning make sure you think about lunchboxes.
 Bulk bake and freeze lunchbox items so you’re always stocked up.
 Make lunches fun by using cookie cutters and color – @goodiegoodielunchbox